 The department is exploring consultancy in the area(s) of Broadband Communication, Low power VLSI Design, Intelligent Systems.

-- 25. Faculty selected nationally / internationally to visit other laboratories / institutions/industries in India and abroad - Most of the faculty has been selected nationally / internationally to visit other laboratories / institutions/ industries in India and abroad. - 26.
-Faculty serving in - a) National committees b) International committees c) Editorial Boards d) any other (please specify)
+25. Faculty selected nationally / internationally to visit other laboratories / institutions/industries in India and abroad a) National committees b) International committees c) Editorial Boards d) any other (please specify)